Simplyalex99/EECSCalculator/README.md

 ![](https://github.com/Simplyalex99/EECSCalculator/blob/master/steps/step4.png)

-- Select degree progress report then click "select" button
+- Select degreereport  folder then click "select" button
 ![](https://github.com/Simplyalex99/EECSCalculator/blob/master/steps/step5.png)

 - Enable the extension so it can be visible. (top right corner click on puzzle icon then click on pin for "eecs calculator" extension).